- What is the role of the UKFPO?

 What happens if I'm ill during my training?

 Foundation doctors should be aware of the employer’s sickness absence policy, including their responsibilities for informing the employer of illness and cover arrangements during absences.
-The maximum permitted absence from training, other than annual leave, during the F1 year is four weeks (see GMC guidance on sick leave for provisionally registered doctors).
+The maximum permitted absence from training, other than annual leave, during the F1 year is 20 days where they were rotered to work (see GMC guidance on sick leave for provisionally registered doctors).

 What happens if I want to take time out during the Foundation Programme?